Nicholas Udall: Works

 Udall translated part of the Apophthegms by Erasmus, and translated in part and oversaw the English version of the Paraphrases of Erasmus, published in 1548 as The first tome or volume of the Paraphrase of Erasmus vpon the newe testamente.
 Other works he translated were Pietro Martire's Discourse on the Eucharist and Thomas Gemini's Anatomia.
 His most famous work, the play Ralph Roister Doister, was probably presented to Queen Mary as an entertainment around 1553, but not published until 1566.

 With John Leland, he wrote a number of songs in Latin and English for pageants marking the coronation of Anne Boleyn on 31 May 1533, using his Latinized name "Udallus".
 In the same year, he published Flovres for Latine Spekynge, a collection of material from his comedy and works by the Roman poet Terence put together for his pupils.

 Udall wrote a propaganda tract in response to the Prayer Book Rebellion in 1549, An Answer to the Articles of the Commoners of Devonshire and Cornwall Declaring to the Same How they have been Seduced by Evil Persons.
 This tract has sometimes been wrongly attributed to Philip Nichols.

 It has been argued that Udall is the author of the dramatic interlude Respublica, which was acted before Queen Mary in 1553.

 In literature

-In Ford Madox Ford's trilogy of historical novels The Fifth Queen, the character Magister Nicholas Udal is a decidedly heterosexual profligate, who serves as Latin tutor to Princess Mary and to Henry VIII's fifth queen, Katharine Howard.
+In Ford Madox Ford's trilogy of historical novels The Fifth Queen, the character Magister Nicholas Udal is a decidedly heterosexual profligate, who serves as Latin tutor to Princess Mary and to Henry VIII's fifth queen, Catherine Howard.
 He defends himself against charges that he was "thrown out of his mastership at Eton for his foul living" by claiming that he, a Protestant, "was undone by Papist lies."